 This beer was an experiment of sorts and we tried a lot of new things while doing it.
 We won't say it was a failed experiment, it was definitely a learning experience, but the recipe could use some tweaking.
-Use this article as a reference to brew your own banana nut beer and feel how you feel it could be better.
+Use this article as a reference to brew your own banana nut beer.
 After all, it's just homebrewing, aren't we all doing it for fun?

 Our brew day video is below, but keep scrolling for full recipe details and step by step instructions.